kemitchell/level-lru-cache.js/README.md

 1. A first `put` performs LevelUP read operations.
 They indicate the cache is about to bust its limit, and that key `'x'` is the oldest.

-2. Another operation operation reads or writes the cached value for `'x'`.
+2. Another operation reads or writes the cached value for `'x'`.

 3. The first `put` operation performs its LevelUP write operations, deleting `'x'`, which should actually be the most recently used value in the cache.